Professor Nerilie Abram

 Image from ice core drilling on James Ross Island, Antarctica, 2008

-- In semester 1 of 2022 we will again be running Climate change: past, present and future (ENVS3013/6303) between the Fenner and Earth Sciences schools.
+- In semester 1 I teach Climate change: past, present and future (ENVS3013/6303) between the Fenner and Earth Sciences schools, and contribute to Blue Planet (EMSC1006).

-- I teach ANU's Coral Reef Field Studies course (EMSC3019) on the southern Great Barrier Reef, and we plan to resume this course once COVID travel restrictions lift.
+- I also teach into ANU's Coral Reef Field Studies course (EMSC3019) on the Great Barrier Reef.

 - All of these undergraduate courses can be taken as part of the ANU Climate Science major that launched in 2021